grace-guides/gs-sitemesh3-layout/README.md

 ./gradlew bootRun
 ```

-### Why use SiteMesh 3?

-> SiteMesh 3 has been completely rebuilt from the ground up.
-It's more efficient, easier to use and extensible.
-While the code is new, it still holds the same values of SiteMesh 2, namely simplicity, robustness and performance.

-If you'd like to learn more about SiteMesh 3, check it out [here](https://github.com/sitemesh/sitemesh3/tree/master?tab=readme-ov-file#sitemesh-3-overview).

-## Known issues!!!

-When package the app through `./gradlew assemble -Dgrails.env=dev`,

-Running it in the `build/libs`, the console will report an error `Error 404 processing decorator '/layouts/sitemesh.gsp'`.
+Also you can run in the production,

 ```bash
 $ ./gradlew assemble -Dgrails.env=dev
 $ cd build/libs
 $ java -jar gs-sitemesh3-layout-0.0.1-SNAPSHOT.war
 ```

+## Why use SiteMesh 3?

+> SiteMesh 3 has been completely rebuilt from the ground up.
+It's more efficient, easier to use and extensible.
+While the code is new, it still holds the same values of SiteMesh 2, namely simplicity, robustness and performance.

+If you'd like to learn more about SiteMesh 3, check it out [here](https://github.com/sitemesh/sitemesh3/tree/master?tab=readme-ov-file#sitemesh-3-overview).

+Grace plans to release in [2022.6.x](https://github.com/graceframework/grace-framework/wiki/Roadmap#20226x) with full support for SiteMesh 3, providing the same functionality as SiteMesh 2.

 ## Links